-Staying up to date with latest digital tools for academic research is an important part of any researcher’s workflow from any domain.
+Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

-In this blog post, I will discuss best emerging digital tools for academic research every researcher needs to know.
+In this blog post, I will discuss the best emerging digital tools for academic research every researcher needs to know.

 In my earlier post, I already discussed some chrome extensions for academic research.